xxks-kkk/linuxjedi.co.uk/content/pages/software.md

 ## Maintained projects

-- **[Shuati]** (2017 - ): a collection of solutions to OJ problems with the goal to stay fresh with computer science fundamentals.
+- **[Shuati]** (2017 - ): a collection of solutions to OJ problems with the goal to stay fresh with computer science fundamentals and learn new programming languages.
 Also include a python scraper for solution template formation.
 <a href="https://github.com/xxks-kkk/shuati"><i class="fa fa-github" aria-hidden="true"></i></a>